Ircama/freetz-ng/docs/TESTING_WORKFLOW.md

 - Validate configurations across multiple device types to detect dependency conflicts
 - Document hardware/firmware-specific features with appropriate dependency declarations

+### Troubleshooting Build Failures

+Build processes can fail due to various reasons, including network issues, resource constraints, or configuration errors.
+Here are best practices for handling common failures:

+#### Network and Download Errors
+If `make` fails during the download phase (e.g., "curl: (56) Failure when receiving data" or "wget: unable to resolve host"), it may be a temporary network issue:
+- **Check connectivity**: Ensure stable internet access and retry `make`.
+- **Retry the build**: Most download failures are transient; relaunching `make` often succeeds on the second attempt.
+- **Inspect logs**: Look for messages like "Download failed" in the output.
+If persistent, check firewall settings or proxy configurations.

+#### Resource Constraints
+Builds require significant CPU, memory, and disk space.
+Errors like "No space left on device" or out-of-memory kills indicate resource issues:
+- **Free disk space**: Ensure at least 20-50 GB free space.
+Use `df -h` to check and clean up if needed.
+- **Monitor resources**: Use `top` or `htop` during build to watch for memory/CPU bottlenecks.
+- **Reduce parallelism**: If using `-j` flag, lower the job count (e.g., `make -j4` instead of `-j8`).

+#### Workflow Job Failures
+In automated GitHub Actions workflows, jobs may fail due to temporary issues:
+- **Rerun failed jobs**: Use the "Re-run failed jobs" button in GitHub Actions if failures are due to download timeouts or "No space left on device" in cloud runners.
+- **Check logs**: Review job logs for patterns like network errors or resource exhaustion.
+Persistent failures may indicate code issues.

+**General Tips**:
+- Always run `make dirclean` before retrying major failures to ensure a clean state.
+- For complex issues, check the Freetz-NG GitHub issues or discussions for similar problems.
+- If builds consistently fail, verify your environment matches the prerequisites in `docs/PREREQUISITES`.

+## Host Tools

+Freetz-NG uses host tools to support the cross-compilation process.
+These are essential because some commands need to be executed on the host during the firmware build for embedded targets.
+The list of host tools is available at [https://freetz-ng.github.io/freetz-ng/host-tools](https://freetz-ng.github.io/freetz-ng/host-tools).

+Host tools are utilities compiled for the host system (your development machine) that assist in building firmware for embedded targets.
+They include build tools, compression utilities, file system tools, and other binaries required during the compilation process.
+Each host tool has its own documentation page with version information, homepage, repository, and maintainer details.

+Host tools are independent of the target firmware versions; they are designed to run on the host and do not interact directly with the embedded system's software stack.
+This ensures that host tools can be reused across different firmware builds without version conflicts related to the target.

+They are built with:

+- `make tools` - Builds the tools required by current selection
+- `make tools-all` - Builds all available tools of Freetz
+- `make tools-allexcept-local` - Builds all non-local tools of Freetz (dl-tools)
+- `make tools-push_firmware` - Builds the tools required by push_firmware
+- `make tools-dirclean` - Cleans everything of all Freetz tools
+- `make tools-distclean-local` - Cleans everything of local tools (dl-tools)
+- `make <tool>-host-precompiled` - Builds a specific tool using precompiled binaries if available

+To reduce the build time of host tools, Freetz-NG uses a shared cache hosted on GitHub at [https://github.com/Freetz-NG/dl-mirror/releases/](https://github.com/Freetz-NG/dl-mirror/releases/).

+The cache is updated by the Freetz-NG team, who periodically release precompiled archives of host tools (e.g., `tools-VERSION.tar.xz`) for common architectures.

+During the build process, if the configuration option `FREETZ_HOSTTOOLS_DOWNLOAD` is enabled (which is the default), the system checks if the required host tools archive is available in the cache based on its version and the related SHA256 hash.
+If the archive is present and matches the expected hash, it is downloaded and extracted for use; otherwise, the tools are compiled locally from source.
+If `FREETZ_HOSTTOOLS_DOWNLOAD` is disabled, the build always compiles the tools locally, which is useful for incompatible systems or custom modifications.

+### Download Directory (dl)

+The `dl` directory (defined as `DL_DIR` in the Makefile) is the local cache for downloaded files during the build process.
+It stores source packages, kernel patches, and precompiled host tool archives to avoid redundant downloads.

+- **Contents**:
+  - Source tarballs for packages (e.g., `busybox-1.37.0.tar.bz2`, `openssl-3.5.4.tar.gz`).
+  - Host tool sources (e.g., `Python-3.14.0.tar.xz`, `gcc-13.4.0.tar.xz`).
+  - Precompiled host tool archives (e.g., `tools-2025-11-05.tar.xz`) from the dl-mirror cache.
+  - Kernel patches (e.g., `kernel_4.19.183-7539_08.20-ADv1.patch.xz`).
+  - Other files like CA certificates and firmware images in subdirectories (e.g., `fw/`).

+- **Usage**: Files are downloaded automatically if missing.
+The directory persists across builds for reuse, reducing network traffic.
+- **Cleanup**: The `dl` directory is preserved by `make dirclean` and `make distclean`.
+To remove its contents manually if needed, use `rm -rf dl/*`.

 ## Package-Specific Make Targets

 As mentioned in a previous paragraph, Freetz-NG provides specific make targets for individual packages in order to speed-up verification on a specific development.
 Each package supports several build operations with convenient shortcuts that combine multiple steps.